slotcars, slot car, technical information, technical guide, Pro Slot, Camen, Slick 7, PK, GT-1

 Question: My controller trigger operation has become gritty, how do I fix it?

 Answer: Apply a small amount of Vasoline or oil on the wiper board where you see the track of the wiper button.
 Controller need lubrication too!
+You will need to clean the space between the brake pad and the first band occasionally or metal particle may build up and your car may go without you pulling the trigger.

 Question: My car moves slowly even when the trigger is not pulled.
 What can I do?